hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/6-sdlc/index.md

                 - First prototype is not discarded so time is not wasted
                 - Throw-away prototypes may not work at all
                 - Can be used in interim until final System is complete.
+            - advantages
+                - delivery of the system is speeded up
+                - user engages with the system
+                - system more likely to meet user requirements
+            - disadvantages
+                - extended development time
+                - comments come from a biased/small group
         - comparisons
             - throw away vs evolutionary
                 - similarities